CS3219-AY2324S1-G04/peerprep_user_service/README.md

       "email-address": "Email address cannot be empty."
     }
     ```
-- `401` - Session token was not provided or does not match any existing session tokens.
+- `401` - Access token was not provided or is invalid.
 - `500` - Unexpected error occurred on the server.

-### Update a User's Password [via Session Token]
+### Update a User's Password

 > [PUT] `/user-service/user/password`

 Updates the password of the user who owns the specified session token.

-Since this is a high threat operation, the user must verify their identity by providing their current password.
+Since this is a high threat operation, the user must provide their session token and also their current password.

 **Query Parameters**